Coordinating Annual Giving Efforts in Decentralized Organizations

-In aid of annual appeal efforts in the US, Joseph McDonald, CAm’s Director of Communications, Marketing, and Appeals, reached out to College development teams.
-He worked with each team to learn about their unique organization, challenges, and culture.
-He asked them what had worked for them in the past and what success looked like for them going forward.
+In aid of annual appeal efforts in the US, CAm worked with College development teams to learn about their unique organization, challenges, and culture.
+They examined what had worked for them in the past and what success looked like for them going forward.
 Together they assessed various pain points while searching for commonalities and exploring new ideas.

-McDonald worked to develop a centralized communications model at CAm for US-based prospects so that the great value of these diverse strategies, schedules, and efforts could be coordinated and optimized.
-CAm was able to view the various fundraising efforts of the University and Colleges in aggregate for this vital segment of the alumni base.
+CAm developed a centralized communications model for US-based prospects so that the great value of these diverse strategies, schedules, and efforts could be coordinated and optimized.
+The US team was able to view the various fundraising efforts of the University and Colleges in aggregate for this vital segment of the alumni base.
 They could see what worked and what didn’t, make recommendations, and then share results and ideas back with other units.
 The various partners gained knowledge on both individual and collective best practices while each one developed a fundraising program best suited to its needs in the US.

 In just a few years, this approach contributed to better fundraising results from US alumni and friends across the board, with the number of donors and dollars under $10,000 increasing by 12 percent and 9 percent, respectively.
 While annual giving in complex, decentralized institutions can undoubtedly be challenging, CAm’s approach of cross-pollinating “best of” strategies, ideas, and efforts across Colleges has provided notable success.